 Dependency Conflicts

-Dependency conflicts occur when a group requires a package version that conflicts with something already installed on your system.
+Dependency conflicts occur when a group needs a package version that conflicts with something already installed.
+Start by reading the proposed transaction and checking which packages DNF wants to remove or replace.

 Review the transaction summary carefully before confirming.
 The

 --allowerasingflag may remove packages you depend on.
-If critical packages would be removed, consider resolving the conflict manually instead.
+If critical packages would be removed, resolve the conflict manually instead.

 Packages Unavailable

-After Fedora version upgrades or when using third-party repositories, some packages in a group may no longer exist.
+After Fedora version upgrades or when using third-party repositories, some packages in a group may be renamed, merged, or retired.
+Use --skip-unavailable only after checking that the skipped packages are not required for your workflow.

 For groups with broken dependencies on specific packages, combine flags: